 Yes, it’s expensive.
 Yes, seeing Spider-man and the Green Goblin in a slightly mistimed dance-off/air-based fight is kind of corny, but man is Coco Bongo worth doing.

 If you’re only going to have one night out in Mexico, save some peso for here.
 It’s worth splurging to get a VIP table to be right in the middle of the action, as a night at Coco Bongo is a night like no other.
 It’s West End show meets Ibiza superclub with unique performances, jaw-dropping stunts, lots of dancing in between (and during!) and a whole lot of confetti.

 Even if clubbing is not to your taste, I’d say you should experience a night out at Coco Bongo at least once in your life.

 This list consists of just seven recommendations of many; of course, Mexico is a vast and beautiful place with so much to offer but I only had a short amount of time there.
 Other places I’d like to visit and would probably still recommend would be Playa Del Carmen (I’d have killed to have spent more time to explore) in this pretty place, the Island Of The Dolls in Mexico City and Xoximilco, the floating Mexican fiesta in Cancun (which just looks like a whole lot of fun).

 There’s so much to see and do in Mexico that staying in one place isn’t always the best option – I traveled around a tour which was a wise choice given how much I got to see during the tour.
-I’d definitely recommend picking a few things from this list, grabbing a car and seeing where it takes you.
+I’d recommend you pick a few things from this list, rent a car in Cancun and seeing where it takes you.
 Ruins and cenotes are definitely must visit – but you don’t have to visit the ones I’ve mentioned above, as there’s a lot to choose from.

-Afterall, anything you miss your first time round you can always make an excuse to come back for!
+After all, anything you miss your first time around you can always make an excuse to come back for!